CGJennings/se3docs/docs/um-install-troubleshooting.md

 #### Increasing the memory limit

-If you continue to run into this message, you will need to increase the memory available to Strange Eons by modifying the [Strange Eons VM options](um-install-command-line-options.md).
+If you continue to run into this message, you should increase the memory available to Strange Eons by modifying the [Strange Eons VM options](um-install-command-line-options.md).
 Here are some example settings:

-`-Xmx1024m`
-Sets a 1024 MiB (megabyte) limit, also known as 1 GiB (gigabyte).
+`-Xmx2g`
+This sets the limit to 2&nbsp;GiB (gigabytes).
 This is *lowest recommended value* for running Strange Eons.

-`-Xmx1200m`
-Sets a 1200 MiB limit, or roughly 1.2 GiB.
-This is about the highest setting you can safely use on 32-bit Windows; the app may fail to start without an error message if a higher value is specified.

-`-Xmx2048m`
+`-Xmx2028m`
-Sets a 2 GiB limit (as 2048 MiB).
-This is usually plenty.
+Sets a 2048&nbsp;MiB (megabyte) limit.
+This is the same as the 2&nbsp;GiB option above.

-`-Xmx2g`
-This also sets a 2 GiB limit.
+`-Xmx3g`
+This sets the limit to 3&nbsp;GiB (gigabytes).
+This should be acceptable if your system has 8&nbsp;GiB of system RAM.

+`-Xmx4g`
+This sets the limit to 4&nbsp;GiB (gigabytes).
+Try starting here if you have at least 16&nbsp;GiB of system RAM.
+This is usually plenty, but as long as you have more system memory you can increase it if needed.
+To avoid performance issues, don’t set the limit to more than about 40% of your total system RAM.

+> Note that this is a *maximum limit*; Strange Eons will use this much memory all of the time.

 ### Plug-in fails to start or has errors